Key Takeaways

 Understanding Arbitration and Legal Actions

-When disputes involve financial advisors or brokers, individuals have two main avenues for resolution: arbitration through FINRA or pursuing a lawsuit in court.
+When disputes involve financial advisors, individuals have two main avenues for resolution: arbitration through FINRA or pursuing a lawsuit in court.
 Each option has its specific advantages and considerations.

 Arbitration is generally faster and less expensive than court litigation.
 It is a private process where an impartial arbitrator hears the evidence and makes a binding decision, usually within 12-18 months.
 The proceedings are confidential, which helps keep sensitive information private, and the process offers flexibility in setting schedules and selecting arbitrators.
 However, parties are free to disclose information about their own arbitration.
-And, once an arbitration award decision is reached, it is final, with minimal options for appeal.
+And once an arbitration award is issued, it is final, with limited options for appeal.

 Litigation, on the other hand, involves resolving disputes in court and is more formal and rigid due to strict procedural rules.
 While this method can be more costly and time-consuming, it provides a public record of proceedings and the potential for appealing unfavorable decisions, which might influence future cases.

-If there is a pre-dispute arbitration clause in the agreement you signed with your broker or brokerage firm, you’ll almost certainly be required to seek compensation through the FINRA arbitration process.
+If there is a pre-dispute arbitration clause in the agreement you signed with your advisor, you’ll almost certainly be required to seek compensation through the FINRA arbitration process.
 The good news is that FINRA arbitration is much like a mini-trial.
-In many cases, there is an evidentiary hearing, where you have the right to testify, offer fact witnesses and expert testimony, and cross-examine your financial advisor and their supervisors.
+In many cases, there is an evidentiary hearing, where you have the right to testify, offer fact witnesses and expert testimony, and to cross-examine your financial advisor and their supervisors.
 If your arbitration claim is successful, you may be issued a FINRA arbitration award that includes financial compensation for the full value of your losses.

 Experienced attorneys, like those at Sonn Law Group, specialize in navigating both arbitration and litigation processes.
 They ensure that all procedural requirements are met and aim to secure the best possible outcome for their clients.